*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 There are many ways to improve the taste of chamomile tea.
 Whether you love chamomile and are just looking for a new flavor sensation.

-There is something for you here on our list.
+Hopefully, there is something for you here on our list.
 That way everyone can get those great benefits that chamomile tea affords.
 Enjoy our look at how to make chamomile tea taste better.

-Pure Spring Water
+Use Pure Spring Water

 One of the best ways to make any tea taste better is to use the proper type of water.
 You want water with a balanced pH and bottled spring water is great for that.